German Bundestag commemorates Holocaust Memorial Day | DW | 27.01.2022

 "Keeping alive remembrance of the Holocaust is a difficult task that must be shouldered by each generation anew," said Levy, speaking of "often incomprehensible" statistics.

 "The 6 million Jews murdered are 6 million individual stories.
-Stories of lives not lived, stories of people who are no longer with us," said Levy, paying tribute to the memories that Auerbacher had described.
+Stories of lives not lived, stories of people who are no longer with us," said Levy, paying tribute to Auerbacher for her description of that period.

 "You have described your memories of the Holocaust, and in doing so you have created a unique voice.
 This voice — which shows the power of a human story to really get into people's and to communicate in such a poignant way."